ETdoFresh/Blog/content/page/wp-import/csci-5670-fundamentals-of-game-development/index.md

 Please note that the calendar may change.
 It will be updated after every class with relevant notes and resources from the lectures.

 Many class meetings come with suggested play.
 Some of these games are not freely available, and you are not required to buy them.
-They are listed because they are especially relevant to the day&#8217;s topic.
+They are listed because they are especially relevant to the day's topic.

 <table border="1" cellspacing="0" cellpadding="0">
   <tr style="font-size: 120%;">